This is part 2 of a series of 4 discussions on the intensity surrounding acquisition integrations.

 When you acquire a business, the value of the acquisition is not achieved by purchasing a business – the value comes from integrating the two businesses together.

 The process of merging two businesses into one creates disruption that affects employees on all sides.
-During disruption, with change happening all around them, there is a nervousness amongst employees associated with the uncertainty of change.
+During the disruption, with change happening all around them, there is a nervousness amongst employees associated with the uncertainty of change.

 We have discussed office politics during integrations before, and continue to recommend that leadership should use our five points of action to reduce political decision-making: